-Although applications for admission to Truman are considered on a rolling basis, you are encouraged to submit a complete application by Dec.
-1 to maximize the potential for scholarship consideration.
+Although applications for admission to Truman are considered on a rolling basis, you are encouraged to submit a complete application early to maximize your potential for scholarship consideration.

 2 Complete the Free Application for Federal Student Aid (FAFSA)

 Complete the FAFSA, a form used to determine financial need for federal aid (such as federal grants, loans and work-study), state aid, and some scholarships.
 The FAFSA may be completed using estimated income, and corrections can be made after the taxes have been filed.
 When you fill out the FAFSA be sure to list Truman State University — Truman’s federal school code is 002495.
 See Completing the FAFSA FAQ.

 IMPORTANT DATE: Oct.
 1

 You should complete the FAFSA as soon as possible after Oct.
 1 for the coming year to be considered for maximum aid.